This is a content holder for the one button emergency notification system.

 What our students love most about the Honors Program at Bridgewater State University is a sense of belonging.
 We invite you to join this community of motivated students and inspiring professors.
 You’ll enhance your academic experience, make lifelong friends, and receive guidance from mentors to do your best work — all with the social support that shows you belong.

-The Honors Program at Bridgewater connects students to a diverse community of engaged citizen-scholars on campus and to a network of honors students across Massachusetts and the country.
-Our honors students enjoy small classes, close interaction with faculty, and rich opportunities for research, leadership and community engagement.
+The Honors Program at Bridgewater connects students to a diverse, inclusive community on campus and to a network of honors students across Massachusetts and the country.
+Honors students enjoy small classes, close interaction with faculty, and rich opportunities for research, leadership and community engagement.

 Why Honors?